 When you have something specific to “pitch” to these content creators, you make it easier for them to create content and be creative around your song.

 The way you should start is to begin the trend yourself – and then you have to get some strategic content creators to continue the trend to your song.

 By getting 2-3 content creators every week to do this, you will then start seeing other content creators wanting to create content to that song as well, as they have seen the content and are intrigued.

 The key to success here is consistency and getting over that initial phase where you have to get to know the content creators personally, one-by-one.

 Some musicians also pay influencers to do the content.
 I recommend this ONLY when you know their fanbase is strong.
-If the fanbase is strong, that investment may result in several content creators jumping on the trend and your song perhaps going viral.
+If the fanbase is strong, it could result in content creators jumping on the trend and your song going viral.